Andrew Pixley: Murders

 On the night of August 7, 1964, Pixley broke into a room of the Wort Motor Hotel in Jackson, Wyoming, occupied by the family of Illinois Circuit Court Judge Robert McAuliffe, who were on vacation.
 McAuliffe and his wife were elsewhere in the hotel taking in a show.
 When they returned to their room, they found Pixley lying on the floor.
 He appeared to be drunk, but may have been feigning; McAuliffe said at the trial he had not smelled alcohol.
 McAuliffe grabbed Pixley and pinned him to the floor.
 Police officer James Jensen heard Mrs. McAuliffe screaming and rushed to the scene, where McAuliffe shouted "My God, this man has killed my babies."

-Their older daughters, Debbie, 12, and Cindy, 8 lay dead in their beds.
-The girls had been sexually assaulted, Debbie had been bludgeoned with a rock, and Cindy beaten and strangled.
+Their older daughters, Debbie, 12, and Cindy, 8, lay dead in their beds.
+Both girls had been sexually assaulted.
+Debbie had been bludgeoned with a rock and Cindy had been beaten and strangled.

 The youngest child, six-year-old Susan, was unharmed.
 Initially described as asleep during the crime, she may actually have witnessed the assault on her sisters.

 Pixley had apparently climbed a stack of wood and scaled the rear wall of the hotel, removing a screen to get in at the window.

 As Pixley was taken by police from the hotel, a crowd outside called for him to be lynched.
 He was taken to a jail in another town and then to the Wyoming State Penitentiary for better security.

 The McAuliffe sisters were buried together in a single casket.
 Their parents later filed suit against the hotel in order to pay for the surviving child's psychiatric treatment.